davidcranor/lightning-calculator/README.md

 Again, I'd really like to make a real reproduction of this, so if you have one let me know!

 ### Known Issues
+* Parts of several scales on the baseplate are cut off in the original scan (low ohms and most of watts)
 * Some slight distortion on selector wheel.
 Values are still pretty close though.
 * Full size base might have something wrong with alignment marks - I have a hard time getting my Cameo to recognize it.
 Scissors work too :p